 Ben is getting tested today.
 Ben is getting tested today.
 Ben is getting tested today.

-I can’t think about anything else.
-I can’t do anything else.
-I’m sitting here in front of my computer, Photoshop open with the latest draft of the month of January for my wildlife calendar series filling the screen.
-I haven’t touched the mouse in half an hour.
-My eyes feel cakey and gross from crying.
+I couldn’t think about anything else.
+I couldn’t do anything but worry.
+I sat in front of my computer, Photoshop open, with the latest draft of the month of January for my wildlife calendar series filling the screen.
+I hadn’t touched the mouse in half an hour.

-Sam, my little empath, is standing next to me, his head on my leg.
-I have my fingers curled into the fur on his neck, and I feel like my grip on him is the only thing holding me together.
-If I let go, I’ll curl up in a ball and start sobbing.
-I’m so stressed/anxious/terrified that if I let myself do that, I might never stop.
+Sam, my little empath, stood next to me, his head on my leg.
+I curled my fingers into the fur on his neck, feeling like my grip on him was the only thing holding me together.
+If I let go, I’d curl up in a ball and start sobbing.

-This is terrible.
-The worst I’ve felt since Renee started to go downhill.
-And it’s bringing up all of the associated emotions.
-I feel crippled by them.
-To the point that I can recognize I might actually need some profession help to pull myself out of this.
+This was terrible.
+The worst I’d felt since Renee started to go downhill.
+And it brought up all of the associated emotions.
+I felt crippled by them.
+To the point that I might need some profession help to pull myself out of it.

-“Come on, bud,” I tell Sam, standing from my chair to pace out into the living room.
+“Come on, bud,” I told Sam, standing from my chair to pace out into the living room.

-I curl up on the chaise and Sam bounds up next to me.
-Fred is right behind him, and sprawls out by my feet.
-I open Google on my phone’s browser and check, for the millionth time, if Ben has been spotted in Boston yet.
-It looks like no. Thank God.
-The last thing he needs on top of everything else is the attention of the media.
+I curled up on the chaise, and Sam bounded up next to me.
+Fred, right behind him, jumped onto the footrest and sprawled out next to my legs.
+I opened my phone’s browser and checked, for the millionth time, if Ben had been spotted in Boston yet.
+It looked like no. Thank God.
+The last thing he needed on top of everything else was the attention of the media.

 “Can I come over?”
-I ask, my voice raw.
+I asked, my voice raw.